zahidkizmaz/Knapsack-Problem_GA/README.md

 #### Setting Hyper Parameters

-You need to provide hyper parameters in the txt file as argument to main.py.
-Input file must be txt file and here is the format:
+You can provide hyper parameters in a txt file as an argument to main.py.
+Input file must be txt file formatted like this:

 - Random number list between [0,1] and seperated with comma
 - Population Size